t-scott/Tutorials/yml_files/README_jupyter_py3.10.9_r4.4.1___HOW_TO_INSTALL_CONDA_ENV.md

   - Otherwise, select a "Python version" above (e.g. "Python 3.10.9 / Anaconda 2023.03")
     - Note: this should correlate with the conda version you used to make the conda environment (in my case "Python 3.10.9 / Anaconda 2023.03" matches back to "module load Anaconda3/2023.03-1)
 - Click **"Launch"** at the bottom and wait for your job to start!
 This is like submitting a .slrm job, so it can take a minute or two (or three or more if ACCRE is having a bad day)

+## Enabling nb_extensions (Table of Contents is elite)
+- Once in a notebook (> new > bash/R/python), click "Edit" > "nbextensions_config"
+- From this page, you can click the boxes to allow for "Table of Contents (2)"
+- There are many other options here for your purusal